 This is the second video in my series on NAC (N-acetylcysteine).
-In the first video, I reviewed this popular supplement’s role in protecting the body from the excessive oxidative stress caused by “hungry” free radicals.
+In the first video, I reviewed it’s role in protecting the body from the excessive oxidative stress caused by “hungry” free radicals.
 As a precursor to the “master antioxidant” glutathione, this cellular defender and liver savior is most well-known for reversing the toxic effects of acetaminophen overdose.
 Yet, it also has many other uses.

 NAC has been shown to support respiratory, reproductive, immune, and emotional health.
 What recently intrigued me the most is its use for psychiatric disorders.